-Periodic seminars and lunchtime sessions are offered on topics such as interviewing tips, resume building, and how to find the non-advertised job openings.
-The schedule for these useful and free events is posted on campus.
+Periodic seminars and lunchtime sessions are offered on topics such as interviewing tips, resume building, Myers-Briggs Type Indicator (MBTI), utilizing online resources, and career inventories.
+These are free events and the schedule is posted on campus.

 The annual Law Enforcement Career Expo is held each Spring.
 Approximately 40 jurisdictions and agencies are represented each year.